religiosa1/notifier/docs/self-hosted-deployment.md

 CREATE USER notifier;
 CREATE DATABASE notifierdb;
 ALTER USER notifier with encrypted password 'qwerty';
-GRANT all privileges on DATABASE notifierdb to testuser;
+GRANT all privileges on DATABASE notifierdb to notifier;
 ```

 After running each of those lines you should see the success message from the